How to Become a Facilities Management Expert: Pro Tips

 Entry-level Positions

 Entry-level positions are the first step in a Facilities Management Career.
 These roles provide a foundation in Operations Management and Building Maintenance.
 They are ideal for those with a Facilities Management Degree or related certifications.
-Common entry-level roles include:- Assistant Facilities Manager
+Common entry-level roles include:

 - Maintenance Technician